jeremytammik/tbc/a/1806_effective_filter.md

       .FirstElement();
 </pre>

-Possible Speed improvement:
+Possible further speed improvement:

-- Select all ImportInstances
+- Select all `ImportInstance` elements
-- If it is not a DWG: exclude from collector in view-loop &rarr; no need for `category.Name` check in loop
+- If it is not a DWG: exclude from collector in view-loop &rarr; no need for `category.Name` check
-- Else: if DWG is ViewSpecific, i.e., is "2D annotation" in view &rarr; owner view contains DWG, can be added to `viewsWithCAD`, and can be excluded from view-loop
+- Else: if DWG is ViewSpecific, i.e., is "2D annotation" in view &rarr; `ownerview` contains DWG, can be added to `viewsWithCAD`, and can be excluded from view-loop

 <pre class="code">
   IEnumerable<ImportInstance> instances